 Date(s) Issue Raised to: TWIC = Transportation, Water & Infrastructure Committee IPM = IPM Committee or subcommittees IO=Internal Operations Committee Issues Raised by the Public Steps taken by the IPM Advisory Committee and County Staff from January 2009 to the present that reflect what actually happened at the meetings and to encourage professional behavior." will be able to reference those recordings if need be.
+At the January 18, 2018 IPM Committee meeting, Carlos Agurto, representative from Pestec, the County's structural IPM Contractor, volunteered to be secretary to the Committee.
+He will make audio recordings of the meetings and provide the IPM Coordinator with at transcript.
 Intimidation of a member of Pa rents for a Safer Environment by the IPM Coordinator 2/12/14-TWIC 3/5/14-IPM 3/6/14-TWIC 2/17/16-IPM From Parents for a Safer Environment (PfSE): "we ask that in the future, [County] staff not contact the community and pressure them to retract their public comments" On November 13, 2013, Margaret Lynwood submitted a written public comment to the Internal Operations Committee.
 In the comment, she stated that she had "been attending pesticide related meetings and [had] discovered a serious pattern of hostile and unprofessional treatment to the community by county staff."
 Since Ms. Lynwood did not provide specific details, and the IPM coordinator had no record of her attending and did not remember seeing her in the last 4 years at any IPM Committee or subcommittee meetings, but only at TWIC and IO meetings, she contacted Ms. Lynwood by phone to understand her concerns and ask her if she felt that County Supervisors or other staff in TWIC or IO meetings had exhibited unprofessional behavior.
 She said, "No," and was unable to cite a specific instance when she had witnessed such behavior.
 The IPM Coordinator did not ask her to retract her public comment.
-Use of Pre-Emergent Herbicide s 11/6/13-IPM 12/5/13-TWIC From Parents for a Safer Environment (PfSE): "The Community wants to be assured that the Public Works Dept does not use pesticides along the Flood Control District that has [sic] residual activity before a forecasted rainstorm."
+Use of Pre-Emergent Herbicide S 11/6/13-IPM 12/5/13-TWIC From Parents for a Safer Environment (PfSE): "The Community wants to be assured that the Public Works Dept does not use pesticides along the Flood Control District that has [sic] residual activity before a forecasted rainstorm."
 This is an issue about pre-emergent herbicides and was discussed in a subcommittee meeting on 10/29/13 and again in the Advisory Committee meeting on 11/6/13.
 Both meetings were attended by both Susan JunFish and Shirley Shelangoski of PfSE.
 The following points were made: Pre-emergent herbicides have residual activity by design because they are meant to prevent the germination of weeds over an extended period of time, sometimes a number of weeks.
 Pre-emergent herbicides are used by Public Works as part of their herbicide rotation program to prevent the development of herbicide-resistant weeds.
 Herbicide rotation is one of a number of best practices strongly recommended by the University of California and many other researchers to prevent herbicide resistance2.
 Creating herbicide-resistant weeds is considered an extremely serious problem by weed scientists throughout the world.
 Pre-emergent herbicides are not applied on flood control channel banks; they are used on flood control access roads above the banks.
 Pre-emergent herbicides need irrigation or rainfall shortly after their application, typically within a few days to several weeks, to carry them shallowly into the soil where they become active.
 Because there is no irrigation on flood control access roads, pre-emergent herbicides must be applied prior to a rain event.
-The Department follows all label requirements for the application of pre-emergent herbicides (and all other herbicides).
-Note that a pesticide label is law and must be strictly followed.